Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Mask-Map-and-Detail-Map.md

 ## Detail map

-The detail map allow you to overlay a second set of textures on top of the base surface information.
-Typically, the detail map would be scaled several times across the object’s surface to add small details to a material.
-The detail map contains two grayscale Textures and one two-component Texture, which is the Material's detail normal map.
-When you import the detail map, make sure to disable the **sRGB** checkbox in the Import Settings.
+The detail map enables you to overlay a second set of textures on top of the base surface information.
+Typically, the detail map scales several times across the object’s surface to add small details to a material.
+The detail map contains two grayscale textures and one two-component texture, which is the Material's detail normal map.
+When you import the detail map, disable the **sRGB** checkbox in the **Import Settings** window to make it work as expected.

 | **Color channel** | **Map**            |
 | ----------------- | ------------------ |